comprna/reorientexpress/README.md

 ```
 Once the package is installed, ReorientExpress can be used from the command line as any other program.

+If you want to ensure you have the latest version, we recommend cloning the repository instead, althought you will have to manage the dependencies yourself.

 ----------------------------
 # Commands and options
 ----------------------------